juanjo255/MAUS/README.md

     Optional:

         -r        Deactivate fastQC.
 Adding this option will deactivate quality assessment with fastqc.
 [False] -n        Build kraken2 and Bracken database.
-Adding this option will activate database construction (Use with -g for library download).
+Adding this option will activate database construction (Use with -g or -e for library download).
 [False].
         -g        Libraries.
 It can accept a comma-delimited list with: archaea, bacteria, plasmid, viral, human, fungi, plant, protozoa, nr, nt, UniVec, UniVec_Core. [kraken2 standard].
+        -e        Special library.
+One of: greengenes, silva, rdp.
         -t        Threads.
 [4].
         -w        Working directory.
 Path to create the folder which will contain all MAUS information. [./MAUS_result].
         -z        Different output directory.
 Create a different output directory every run (it uses the date and time).
 [False].